CDT Day 120: New Mexico to Olguin Mesa – Wait, There’s Snow in New Mexico Too? Camp to Flyby Camp

 We pulled up for a relaxing break at a scenic overlook to eat the heavy food on our backs.
 Feeling warm sun on the soles of my feet, propped on my pack might have been the highlight of the day.

 More walking back in the forest brought us to lunch at an empty Lagunitas Campground.
 More eating and a touch of gear maintenance, then more hiking.
 For whatever reason, I didn’t feel great for the rest of the day.
 Maybe I ate too much, maybe the dehydration was still working out of my system, or maybe I was suffering from a stomach bug, but I felt lethargic and bloated.
 Too much food probably.
 Hopefully.

 We got a little lost trying to navigate a wide meadow by headlamp, cow trails difficult to distinguish from our trail, but we made it to a stand of trees.
 The wind was blowing now, so we needed the cover.
 We set up the tent expecting a dry, but cold night.
-My stomach still feels a little off and I have zero appetite.
-I force down a couple tortillas and peanut butter anyway because I know I have to.
+My stomach still felt a little off and I had zero appetite.
+I forced down a couple tortillas and peanut butter anyway because I knew I had to.
 With these temperatures and distances, it takes a lot of fuel to keep me going.
 My appetite will come back, I know.
 Hunger is a hiker’s second shadow and it hangs around day and night.